nakulg1402/M-STARNet/README.md

 # M-STARNet
-Emotion recognition is essential for brain-computer interac- tions (BCIs) and affective computing, enabling machines to interpret and respond to human emotions for more natural and effective interaction.
-Al- though existing methods perform well, their multi-class emotion classifica- tion accuracy remains limited.
-This paper presents a multimodal spatio- temporal attentive representation network (M-STARNet) for the classifi- cation of human emotions.
-The proposed architecture employs electroen- cephalogram (EEG) and electrooculogram (EOG) signals from the pub- licly available SEED VII dataset.
-Transformer encoders with positional encodings (PE) are used to extract spatio-temporal and ocular features.
-These features are then stacked and passed through the random modality dropout module to reduce modality-specific bias and improve multimodal cross-subject emotion classification.
-M-STARNet achieves substantially higher multi-class accuracy than existing methods, attaining 54.68% in subject-dependent and 92.55% in subject independent scenarios.
-This per- formance demonstrates improved generalization across multiple emotion states and highlights the potential of the proposed framework to support the development of reliable affect-based systems.
+Emotion recognition is crucial to brain-computer interfaces (BCIs) and affective computing systems.
+It enables machines to perceive and respond to human emotions, resulting in more natural and successful interactions.
+Although current approaches work well, their multi-class emotion categorization accuracy is restricted.
+This research describes a multimodal spatio-temporal attentive representation network (M-STARNet) for classifying human emotions.
+The proposed architecture makes use of electroencephalogram (EEG) and electrooculogram (EOG) signals from the publicly available SEED VII dataset.
+Spatio-temporal and ocular characteristics are extracted using transformer encoders with positional encodings (PE).
+These features are then layered and sent into the random modality dropout module, which reduces modality-specific bias and improves multimodal cross-subject emotion classification.
+M-STARNet outperforms previous approaches in multi-class accuracy, achieving 54.68% in cross-subject and 92.55% in subject-dependent case scenarios.
+This result exhibits increased generalization across many emotion states, highlighting the suggested framework’s potential to help construct dependable affect-based systems.

-The code is accessible at: https://github.com/nakulg1402/M-STARNet
+The code is available at https://github.com/nakulg1402/M-STARNet.